Dev-X25874/Gati/src/rtl/bus_master_controller/README.md

 # Bus Master Controller

-The Bus Master Controller is a Verilog module designed to facilitate communication between a master device and multiple slave devices within a system.
-This README serves as a comprehensive guide to understanding its functionality and implementation details, particularly for testing purposes.
+The Bus Master Controller is a Verilog module that facilitates communication between a master device and multiple slave devices within a system.
+It transmits the instruction set from the config block to the operators.

 ## Modules Overview